 2.2.2.
-Regulatory practice - objectives
+Regulatory practice - Objectives

-- Maintain high efficiency in the working methods of the BoR, AWGs, as well as the REMIT CG, and optimise their operational arrangements to facilitate their activities with a view to promoting regulatory cooperation and to ensuring the involvement of all NRAs in the Agency's work. - Ensure that the structure and focus of the AWGs always reflect the requirements of the regulatory framework, by establishing and dissolving the AWGs or by modifying their remit as required and further improve working arrangements to ensure the most efficient operation of the Agency and the smooth and timely preparation of its work.
+- Maintain high efficiency in the working methods of the BoR, AWGs, as well as the REMIT CG, and optimise their operational arrangements to facilitate their activities with a view to promoting regulatory cooperation and to ensuring the involvement of all NRAs in the Agency's work.
+In particular, the working arrangements should be further developed and improved as provided in the Regulation (EU) 2019/942.
+The Agency will have additional important responsibilities in which both the BoR and the AWGs are involved and thus it is important that their working arrangements allow the participation of all NRAs in the Agency's work through the BoR and the AWGs and contribute to the timely preparation of the Agency's work. - Ensure that the structure and focus of the AWGs always reflect the requirements of the regulatory framework and the Agency's activities as defined in the Programming Document, by establishing and dissolving the AWGs, or by modifying their remit as required to ensure the most efficient operation of the Agency and the smooth and timely preparation of its work. - Increase public awareness, through regular debriefings (every quarter), of the activities of the Agency and of the role and discussions at the BoR as the forum for NRA cooperation. - Further develop, where appropriate, working arrangements and specific mechanisms for the cooperation of NRAs (including at regional level) to facilitate the sharing of best practices and enhance the cooperation between NRAs and the effectiveness of the regulatory action at EU level.
+In the past, the Agency introduced improvements as appropriate to promote the involvement of all NRAs in the work of the Agency.
+In December 2017, the Agency established a Legal Expert Network, bringing together legal experts from the Agency and NRAs to reinforce the support and legal scrutiny of the

-7 Article 16(1) of REMIT.
+Agency's work.
+Following the entry into force of Regulation 2019/942, the relevant rules of the BoR and AWGs are being amended.

-- Increase public awareness, through regular debriefings (every quarter), of the activities of the Agency and of the role and discussions at the BoR as the forum for NRA cooperation. - Further develop, where appropriate, working arrangements and specific mechanisms for the cooperation of NRAs (including at regional level) to facilitate the sharing of best practices and enhance the cooperation between NRAs and the effectiveness of the regulatory action at EU level.
-In the past, the Agency introduced improvements as appropriate through a dedicated away-day with the AWG Chairs and TF Conveners (in 2014) and further discussions undertaken in the context of a BoR Summit (September 2015) which provided the opportunity to take stock of this experience and to identify and develop initiatives to enhance such cooperative arrangements to meet the future regulatory challenges and to promote the involvement of all NRAs in the work of the Agency.
-In December 2017, the Agency established a Legal Expert Network, bringing together legal experts from the Agency and NRAs, so as to reinforce the support and legal scrutiny of the Agency's work8.
-The "Clean Energy for All Europeans" proposals provide for the amendment of the Agency's Regulation to include the formal creation of the AWGs to support the Agency's work.
-Subject to the adoption of the proposals, the relevant rules will be adjusted and, where appropriate, the regional arrangements will also be addressed in line with the new framework introduced by the "Clean Energy for All Europeans" legislation. - Maintain and increase the efficiency of the working methods on the basis of lessons learned. - Further contribute to develop regional cooperation in line with the regional arrangements under the new "Clean Energy for All Europeans" framework.
+- Maintain and increase the efficiency of the working methods on the basis of lessons learned.